The Road to Newarre

 Lords and Ladies

-The final triad are all from the Severen nobility, the trio of Alveron, Stapes and Bredon, which gives this 'Lord and Lady' a bit of class.
+The final triad are all from Vintish nobility, the trio of Alveron, Stapes and Bredon, which gives this 'Lord and Lady' a bit of class.

 'Lord and Lady' he swore under his breath, 'I hate to be seen doddering about'